The Counting of the Omer

 Day 12 Meditation:

-Gevurah (Strength in Discipline of Character) with Hod (Humble Glory and Splendor)
+Today on day 12 of counting the Omer up to Shavu’ot we meditate on how Gevurah (Strength in Discipline of Character) correlates with Hod (Humble Glory and Splendor)

 The results of discipline and might without humility are obvious.
 The greatest catastrophes have occurred as a result of people sitting in arrogant judgment of others.
 Am I arrogant in the name of justice (what I consider just)?
 Do I ever think that I sit on a higher pedestal and bestow judgment on my subjects below?
 What about my children?
 Students?